Online provider ticketing service

 The most visited museum

 Finally, the Louvre is the museum with the highest number of visitors.
 Every year, almost 10 million people walk through the galleries of this former Royal Palace.
-To avoid a long wait at the entrance, it is therefore important to book your tickets online.
+To avoid a long wait at the entrance, it is therefore important to book your Louvre Museum Ticket online.

 Inside, the museum’s vast surface area makes it possible to enjoy the works without being cramped.
 However, some galleries and rooms are still busier than others.